janhq/jan/extensions/model-extension/README.md

 ## Initial Setup

-After you've cloned the repository to your local machine or codespace, you'll need to perform some initial setup steps before you can develop your plugin.
+After you've cloned the repository to your local machine or codespace, you'll need to perform some initial setup steps before you can develop your extension.

 > [!NOTE]
 >